briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

-1. _(a)_ No passenger-type vehicle shall be operated on a street with any load carried on such vehicle which extends more than six inches beyond the line of the fenders on the vehicle’s left side.
+1. _(a)_ No passenger-type vehicle shall be operated on a street with any load carried on such vehicle which extends more than six inches beyond the line of the fenders on the vehicle's left side.
 (ORC 4513.30)

 2. _(b)_ Whoever violates this section is guilty of a minor misdemeanor.